monerodocs/md/docs/technical-specs.md

 ## IP address privacy

-* not built in
-* use TOR or I2P
+* not built in - please use TOR or I2P
-* there is an ongoing effort to integrate I2P into Monero: the Kovri project
+* there is an ongoing effort to integrate I2P into Monero - the Kovri project